TransMac

 By default the TransMac installation program associates Mac disk image

-files (.dmg and .sparseimage extensions) with TransMac so double-clicking
+files (DMG and .sparseimage extensions) with TransMac so double-clicking

 those files should open them in TransMac.